-- (6) An entry for a particular small customer in a no contact list continues for a period of 2 years, but the period is refreshed each time the customer requests inclusion or maintenance of inclusion. - (7) A retailer must publish a statement on its website about the existence of its no contact list and the procedures for being placed on the list.
+- (3) A "no contact list" is a list of small customers who indicate they wish to be placed on the list. - (4) A small customer may give such an indication by applying (in person, electronically, by telephone or in writing) to the retailer or by communicating directly with a retail marketer. - (5) A retail marketer must not make contact with a small customer whose name is on the relevant no contact list. - (6) An entry for a particular small customer in a no contact list continues for a period of 2 years, but the period is refreshed each time the customer requests inclusion or maintenance of inclusion.233 - (7) A retailer must publish a statement on its website about the existence of its no contact list and the procedures for being placed on the list.234

-66 No canvassing or advertising signs
+No canvassing or advertising signs235